 Documenting Hanoi Vernacular Typography

 I created this account to document some of Hanoi’s distinctive hand-lettered signs and typography.
-I’ve lived in Hanoi for several years, and in this time the urban landscape has drastically changed, as much of the city’s vernacular signage has been taken over by a bland and uniform version of corporate advertising.
+I lived in Hanoi from 2016–2020, and in this time the urban landscape drastically changed, as much of the city’s vernacular signage was taken over by a bland and uniform version of corporate advertising.
 Through this account, I hope to capture some of the authentic local typographic flavor of Hanoi.
 Follow @hanoi_type and join me!

 Educating students about the art of calligraphy in the Arab, Ottoman and Persian world

 Calligraphyqalam.com is, in my estimation, the most complete and informative website on the subject of calligraphy in the Arab, Ottoman and Persian world.
 I regularly refer people to this website because the information is clear and the content is well-organized and thorough.
 The website gives readers an overview of the traditional learning process for calligraphy, and goes into detail about tools and historical information on the various calligraphic scripts.
 Calligraphyqalam.com is a wonderful resource for students, scholars and anyone interested in this art form.-Wissam Shawkat, Calligrapher and Designer based in Dubai

 One of my side projects has been managing and writing content for CalligraphyQalam.com, a website that introduces American audiences to the art of Arabic, Ottoman and Persian calligraphy.

 Developed in 2009 as my thesis project for the University of Baltimore’s Master of Fine Arts in Integrated Design program, the website aims to introduce students studying the Arabic language in the United States to the visual art form of Arabic, Ottoman, and Persian calligraphy.
 It includes a blog, a discussion forum, nine videos about calligraphy, and extensive image gallery, and detailed information about scripts, calligraphers, classes, and other resources.